 7.7D.1 Minimum requirements

 When deriveSSB-IndexFromCell is enabled, the ATG UE assumes frame boundary alignment (including half frame, subframe and slot boundary alignment) across cells on the same frequency carrier is within a tolerance not worse than min(2 SSB symbols, 1 PDSCH symbol) and the SFNs of all cells on the same frequency carrier are the same.

+UE does not expect the deriveSSB-IndexFromCell to be set as true when frame boundary across detectable cells on the same frequency carrier is larger than the minimum tolerance requirement.

 7.8 Void